Past Continuing Legal Education (CLE) Programs

 “The Ethics of Client Communications”

 The 2014 program covered the dos, don’ts and best practices of lawyer communication with both commercial and consumer clients; issues in ex parte communications between lawyers and adjudicators; and how to avoid breaches of client confidentiality.
-The program also addressed the unique challenges and ethics of client communications in the Internet Age.
+The program will also address the unique challenges and ethics of client communications in the Internet Age: What can we say about our cases on our websites and in our marketing materials?
+Can we discuss our cases in private online forums with other lawyers?
+How do we handle a bad “Yelp” review?
+Should we accept Facebook “friend” requests from clients?
+A number of actual cases and hypotheticals will be presented to help attendees understand the ethics of dealing with client communications in light of the Model Rules of Professional Conduct.

 2013 Program